BarbaraAni/ayame-toolbox/README.md

 # 🎧 Smule Downloads
 - add all urls that you want to download to cypress/data/smule_urls.txt with new lines inbetween
-- in dev tools console, run the following command - then copy to smule_urls.txt and replace all \n with enters
+- in dev tools console, run the following command - then copy to smule_urls.txt and replace all \n with enters (the whole page needs to be loaded - scroll down!)
 - ```powershell
     [...document.querySelectorAll('a[href*="/recording/"]')]
     .map(a => a.href)